“Why I did not choose reconstruction”- by Lois Hjelmstad. Let’s talk about a different kind of awareness.

 That’s why this post seems especially fitting right about now.

 Lois writes candidly about her decision in her book, Fine Black Lines: Reflections on Facing Cancer, Fear and Loneliness.
 She also shares openly and often with humor about her struggles with recovery, chronic fatigue syndrome, that whole positive attitude thing, intimacy and life in general post cancer diagnosis.

-Lois doesn’t hold back and I admire her for that.
+Lois doesn’t hold back and I so admire her for that.
 She is also an amazing poet and her book contains some real gems.

-So sit back and enjoy reading Lois’ words and then sign up to win a free copy of her inspiring book, Fine Black Lines: Reflections on Facing Cancer, Fear and Loneliness
+So, sit back and enjoy reading Lois’ words and then sign up to win a free copy of her inspiring book, Fine Black Lines: Reflections on Facing Cancer, Fear and Loneliness

 Why I Did Not Choose Reconstruction